brentley/appmeshworkshop/content/x-ray/xraycrystal.md

 Access the ECS console and find the latest revision of your crystal task definition.
 Notice there are 3 containers declared, one for the crystal microservice, one for the envoy proxy and a third one for the X-Ray deamon.

-Now access the AWS Admin console and go to the X-Ray service.  head to [https://portal.awsworkshop.io/](https://portal.awsworkshop.io/).
+Now access the AWS Admin console and go to the X-Ray service.
 Once in the X-Ray section of the console, select **Service Map** from the left hand side menu.
 Wait a few seconds for the service map to render.

 When you select a node or edge on an AWS X-Ray service map, the X-Ray console shows a latency distribution histogram.
 Latency is the amount of time between when a request starts and when it completes.
 A histogram shows a distribution of latencies.
 It shows duration on the x-axis, and the percentage of requests that match each duration on the y-axis.